redwoodjs/learn.redwoodjs.com/README.md

 We are using a late stage Alpha release of [Docusuraus 2](https://v2.docusaurus.io/docs/next/) that includes experimental integration with l10n management service Crowdin. i18n is a bleeding edge feature of Docusaurus and official documentation has not been released yet.
 However, there is [unofficial documentation here](https://deploy-preview-4014--docusaurus-2.netlify.app/classic/docs/next/i18n/introduction/), and we also have [this PR](https://github.com/facebook/docusaurus/pull/3325) and [this explanatory comment](https://github.com/facebook/docusaurus/issues/3317#issuecomment-742589241) to reference.

-We are also learning from the source code for [Jest website migration on `docusaurus-2` branch](https://github.com/jest-website-migration/jest/tree/docusaurus-2/website-v2), which is using this same undocumented setup for thier localized docs.
+We are also learning from the source code for [Jest website migration on `docusaurus-2` branch](https://github.com/jest-website-migration/jest/tree/docusaurus-2/website-v2), which is using this same undocumented setup for their localized docs.
 See their test site here: https://jest-v2.netlify.app/

 ## Getting started